Doug Mellard: Career

 Mellard began performing stand-up in 2003 while in college.
 His comedy combines observational humor with surrealism, inspired by Mitch Hedberg and Steven Wright.

 In 2006, Mellard won the 21st annual Funniest Person in Austin Contest at the Cap City Comedy Club.

 In Austin, he was part of David Huntsberger's sketch-comedy troupe The Hooligan Show and the group 100 Proof Comedy.

 Mellard appeared on season 4 of Last Comic Standing in 2006, reaching the televised semifinals.
 He also appeared on season 6.

 He performed on Comedy Central's Live at Gotham in 2007.
 In 2009, he was featured on a "Laugh Squad With Bob and Ross" segment of The Jay Leno Show.

 Mellard has performed at comedy festivals nationwide including Comedy Central's South Beach Comedy Festival, the Moontower Comedy Festival, and SXSW.

 Podcasts and radio work

 Mellard has hosted two podcasts.
 In August 2020, he and comedian Doug Benson launched Wide World of Dougs, in which they interview other people named Doug, or who have otherwise interesting names.
 In 2019, he launched 69th Base With Doug Mellard, a sports-themed comedy podcast, which ran for 44 episodes.

-Mellard was also a co-host of the Sirius XM radio show Naked and Fearless.
+Mellard was also a co-host of the SiriusXM radio show Naked and Fearless.